nokogerra/home-lab-ca/roles/sign_certificate/readme.md

 # An extension, which will be used for all the certificates,
 # that is going to be issued during the current playbook run
-# "sub_ca_ext" must be used only for reissuing a sub CA certificate (against a root CA)
+# "sub_ca_ext" must be used only for issuing a sub CA certificate (against a root CA)
 sign_certificate_extensions: "server_ext"

 # In case, you haven't modify the policy in openssl.cnf.j2 of root and sub CAs